• Skip to primary navigation

 A forkful of linguine over a bowl of pasta pescatone.

-Why not pin this recipe for pasta pescatore to one of your Pinterest boards so you can make it later.
+Why not pin this recipe for pasta pescatore to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A forkful of linguine over a bowl of pasta pescatone.